|Tasmania Cottage and its

 A directory of 1818 lists the 'Jolly Hatters' on Lower Hillgate, run by G. & J Ramscar, and Mike Odgen writing in his History of Stockport Breweries (Richardson, 1987), lists it as a pub and brewery on Middle Hillgate, built 'around' 1824, mentioning that a William Turner (before his move to Tasmania perhaps) was the tenant in 1840, and it was later re-named the 'New Royal Victorian Vaults'.

 Maps of the time show the New Royal Victorian Vaults was in Lower Hillgate.
-This 'Jolly Hatters' was the site of an auction sale in 1829.
+This other 'Jolly Hatters' was the site of an auction sale in 1829.
 However, none of these locations was in the township of Cheadle Bulkeley.

-The deeds of no.71 include the following curious covenant dated 1889 when the property was sold by Henry Seel to Joseph Booth:
+The deeds of no.71 include the following covenant dated 1889 when the property was sold by Henry Seel to Joseph Booth:

 'The said Joseph Booth for himself his heirs executors administrators